gnomon-inria/gnomon/doc_md/example/project.md

 This section is under construction!
 Some information might be missing.
 :::

-When you lauch the Gnomon application, you land on a home screen where you can have access to your recently opened **Projects**.
+When you launch the Gnomon application, you land on a home screen where you can have access to your recently opened **Projects**.
 A project in Gnomon represents a series of processing steps performed starting from one or several data files.
 It can generally be represented as a [**Pipeline**](../concepts.md#pipeline) where the steps are building blocks linked together.

 ## Load a project